x0reaxeax/Fetch-n-Exec/README.md

 ## Description
 The idea behind this one is to fetch opcodes and data from a remote server to rewrite the binary with during runtime.
-Except this time, we go x64 and `-nostdlib`, so everything will be done using syscalls and a few helper buddies from [x0lib](https://github.com/x0reaxeax/x0l1b).
+Except this time, we go x64 and `-nostdlib`, so everything will be done using syscalls and a few helper buddies.

 ## Remote Server Setup
 Alright, we have our `index` file, which contains this long mess: